alex-greff/travis-cli-encryption-container/README.md

 Upon running the script you will be asked by the Travis CLI to input your Github credentials.

-**Note:** If prompted by Travis to install shell completion reply `n` for no.
+**Note #1:** If prompted by Travis to install shell completion reply with `n` for no.

 Once the encryption process is completed using the instructions provided during encryption add the decryption command to your `.travis.yml` file and make sure to **only** copy the encrypted files over to the repository as well.

+**Note #2:** Due to how `Open SSL` works, directories are compressed with tar before being encrypted.
 If you encrypted an entire directory, then reference [here](https://docs.travis-ci.com/user/encrypting-files/#encrypting-multiple-files) for more information on how to handle it after decryption.

 For more information on the general Travis CI encryption/decryption process [this](https://docs.travis-ci.com/user/encrypting-files/) page is an excellent resource.